BeanGreen247/Elminister-Manjaro-Build/README.md

 4. CPUs: 8
 5. Create a disk image for the VM: 256GiB (if you have a spare ssd you can pass it here)
 6. Tick Customize config before install
-7. Select NIC and change Network source to Bridge device and give the device name in my case eno1, that can be found using ip addr
+7. Select NIC and change Network source to Virtual network 'default' NAT
 8. Click add Hardware and add storage select or create custom